zachgrayio/swift-tensorflow-starter/README.md

 ### Architecture

-Projects built with this template will have a resultant architecture with the following traits:
+Projects built with this template will have the following traits:

 1. Build output is a deployable Docker image with an entrypoint to a release-built executable
-2. Provides quick and easy REPL access against the project's Swift for Tensorflow code and third-party libraries
+2. Quick and easy REPL access against the project's Swift for Tensorflow code and third-party libraries
 3. Easily unit testable
 4. Runs anywhere Docker is available with no additional setup necessary - zero conflicts with existing Swift or TensorFlow installations.